Private Education Loans

 - Must be accounted for in the student’s aid package

 Before pursuing a private loan, we recommend that you compare its features to the Federal [parent] PLUS Loan (and state educational loans for residents of select states).
-To see a comparison of the PLUS Loan and a private loan, please click here.
-Bear in mind that the PLUS Loan interest rate is fixed at 7.08% and there is a 4.236% loan origination fee deducted from the amount requested prior to disbursement.
+Bear in mind that the PLUS Loan interest rate is fixed at 6.28% and there is a 4.228% loan origination fee deducted from the amount requested prior to disbursement.